Documentation / Mobile phones

 On Safari you need to enable Remote Automation to be able to drive it with WebDriver.
 To do this, toggle the setting in Settings → Safari → Advanced → Remote Automation.

-Plug in the phone into your machine and trust the host and make sure that your phone is unlocked when you run your tests.
+Plug the phone into your Mac, trust the host, and make sure that your phone is unlocked when you run your tests.

-Your phone needs to be unlocked (turn off Auto-Lock) and make sure to turn down the brightness, so that you save energy.
+Your phone needs to stay unlocked (turn off Auto-Lock) and make sure to turn down the brightness, so that you save energy.

 If you have any problems, make sure to read the WebKit blog post about setting up your phone for Selenium.

-At the moment there are a couple of limitations running Safari:
+At the moment there are a couple of remaining limitations running Safari on iOS:

-You can use the iOS simulator to test run tests on different iOS devices.
-This works good if you use one of the new M1 Macs since it will then have the same CPU as an iPhone.
+You can use the iOS simulator to run tests on different iOS devices.
+This works well if you use one of the new M1 Macs, since it will then have the same CPU as an iPhone.

 Then run your test: